AxonIQ/reference-guide/axon-framework/events/event-processors/subscribing.md

 When, for example, an application requires event processing parallelization to get a higher performance, this can be a blocker.
 This predicament is why the `SubscribingEventProcessor` is not the default within Axon Framework.

-Instead, the [Tracking Event Processor](streaming.md#tracking-event-processor) takes up that role.
+Instead, the "Tracking Event Processor" (a [Streaming Processor](streaming.md#streaming-event-processor) implementation) takes up that role.
 It provides greater flexibility for developers for configuring the event processor in greater detail.

 > **Subscribing Processor Use Cases**